sec-fortress/Practical-Ethical-Hacking-Notes/Buffer Overflow/Finding Bad Characters.md

         sys.exit()
 ```

-Running the script and see if any hex character here is missing e.g After running the script and go b
+Run the script and see if any hex character here is missing e.g After running the script and go back to our immunity debugger do we see any characters from `x01` to `xff` missing??